awslabs/duvet/design/duplicates/spec.md

 listing MUST be sorted by annotation count descending.

-Presentation is verbosity-tiered, mirroring [§2.5](#partial-overlap): the default report MUST summarize the listing in one line naming the number of listed targets and the maximum annotation count, and `--verbose` MUST print the listing in full.
+Presentation is verbosity-tiered, mirroring [§2.5](#partial-overlap): when the listing is non-empty, the default report MUST summarize it in one line naming the number of listed targets and the maximum annotation count, and `--verbose` MUST print the listing in full.
 Rationale, non-normative: an admitted duplicate set ([§2.2](#caps)) exists because configuration raised a cap — an accepted standing liability, surfaced at every verbosity — while un-gated fan-in is the observed shape of dense code